Alfresco/docs-alfresco/content-services/latest/install/containers/docker-compose.md

 <!--#LINK 6.1/6.0 >> master -->
 See the [Alfresco/acs-deployment](https://github.com/Alfresco/acs-deployment/tree/support/SP/4.N){:target="_blank"} GitHub project <!--documentation -->for more details.

 * In this project, you'll find several Docker Compose files.
-The default `docker-compose.yml` file contains the latest work-in-progress deployment scripts, and installs the latest *development* version of Alfresco Content Services.
+The default `docker-compose.yml` file contains the latest work-in-progress deployment scripts, and installs the latest *development* version of Content Services.
-* To deploy a specific released version of Alfresco Content Services, several *major.minor* Docker Compose files are provided in the `docker-compose` folder of the project.
+* To deploy a specific released version of Content Services, several *major.minor* Docker Compose files are provided in the `docker-compose` folder of the project.
 * To modify your development environment, for example to change or mount files in the existing images, you'll have to create new custom Docker images (recommended approach).
 The same approach applies if you want to install AMP files into the repository and Share images.
 See the [Customization guidelines]({% link content-services/latest/install/containers/customize.md %}) for more.

 Using one of the Enterprise Compose files in this project deploys the following system: